globus/globus-compute/docs/endpoints.rst

 Endpoints can be the following states:

-* **Initialized**: The endpoint has been created, but not started following configuration and not registered with the `funcx service`
+* **Initialized**: The endpoint has been created, but not started following configuration and is not registered with the `funcx service`.
 * **Running**: the endpoint is active and available for executing  functions
 * **Stopped**: the endpoint was stopped by the user.
 It is not running and therefore, cannot service any functions.
 It can be started again without issues.